Looney Tunes: Back in Action: Production

 Looney Tunes: Back in Action was initially developed as a sequel to Space Jam (1996).
 As development began, the film's plot was going to involve a new basketball competition with Michael Jordan and the Looney Tunes against a new alien villain named Berserk-O!.
-Artist Bob Camp was tasked with designing Berserk-O! and his henchmen.
+Artist Bob Camp was tasked with designing Berserk-O! and his two henchmen.
 Joe Pytka would have returned to direct and Spike Brandt and Tony Cervone signed on as the animation supervisors.
 However, Jordan did not agree to star in a sequel.
-According to Camp, a producer lied to the studio, claiming that Jordan had signed on in order to keep development going.
+According to Camp, a producer lied to the studio, claiming that Jordan had signed on in order to start pre-production.
 Without Jordan involved with the project, Warner Bros. was uninterested, and cancelled plans for Space Jam 2.